hoaphantn7604/react-native-element-textinput/README.md

 ## react-native-element-textinput
-A react-native TextInput component easy to customize for both iOS and Android.
+A react-native TextInput, HashtagInput and AutoComplete component easy to customize for both iOS and Android.

 ## Features
 * TextInput, HashtagInput and AutoComplete in one package